 Dr. Kim studies causal and conceptual thinking, reasoning, and decision-making.
 Her lab group asks how people’s prior background knowledge and beliefs influence the judgments and assumptions they make about new people and situations.
 In a substantial subset of her work, she attempts to concurrently address basic issues in cognitive science and applied issues in clinical science and practice.
 From the perspective of cognitive science, her research addresses how causal and explanatory beliefs are mentally represented and organized, and how this representation affects basic cognitive processes such as categorization, memory, judgments, and decision-making.
 From the perspective of clinical science, she simultaneously examines how people’s prior knowledge, beliefs, and expectations influence the assessment and diagnosis of medical and mental illness, memory for patients’ symptoms and medical information, judgments of psychological abnormality, decisions about treatment, and prejudice toward and stigmatization of patients.

 Specialization: Speech Perception, Lexical Access

-Dr. Miller’s research, which lies at the interface of cognitive psychology, linguistics and speech and hearing science, focuses on how human listeners recognize spoken words.
+Dr. Miller’s research, which lies at the interface of cognitive psychology, linguistics, and speech and hearing science, has focused on how human listeners recognize spoken words.
 Previous research in the field has shown that the acoustic form of any given word is not constant from utterance to utterance, but changes as a function of such factors as the specific talker who is speaking, the rate of speech, and the context in which the word is produced.
 Despite such variability, human listeners recognize spoken words with remarkable ease.
-Dr. Miller and her research team use a variety of experimental paradigms to investigate the perceptual processes that underlie this ability.
+Over the years, Dr. Miller and her research team have used a variety of experimental paradigms to investigate the perceptual processes that underlie this ability.
 The results of such investigations constrain theories of normal speech and language processing as well as theories of speech and language disorders, and have implications for the development of human speech technologies.

 Specialization: Sentence Processing